 Any additional charges incurred during the semester should be paid upon receipt of billing.
+Delinquent accounts may have holds placed on them while the student is enrolled at Florida College; a hold means that a student will not be able to view grades online, register for the next semester's classes, or request transcripts.
+Unpaid bills may be sent to collections.
 Florida College will NOT release transcripts until all balances are paid in full.
 The College reserves the right to change fees and charges without notice (exception tuition, room and board) during the academic year.